josephholsten/ark/README.md

 =======

-- `:install`: extracts the file and creates a 'friendly' symbolic link to the extracted directory path
+- `:install`: extracts the file and creates a 'friendly' symbolic link to the extracted directory path.
-- `:install_with_make`: extracts the archive to a path, runs make, and make install.
-It does _not_ run the configure step at this time
+- `:install_with_make`: extracts the archive to a path, runs `make`, and `make install`.
+It does _not_ run the configure step at this time.
-- `:dump`: strips all directories from the archive and dumps the contained files into a specified path
+- `:dump`: strips all directories from the archive and dumps the contained files into a specified path.
-- `:cherry_pick`: extract a specified file from an archive and places in specified path
+- `:cherry_pick`: extract a specified file from an archive and places in specified path.
-- `:put`: extract the archive to a specified path, does not create any symbolic links
+- `:put`: extract the archive to a specified path, does not create any symbolic links.
-- `:remove`: removes the extracted directory and related symlink #TODO

 # :put

+Extract the archive to a specified path, does not create any symbolic links.

 ## Relevant Attribute Parameters

-- `path`: path to extract to, defaults to '/usr/local'
+- `path`: path to extract to.
+  - Default: `/usr/local`
-- `has_binaries`: array of binary commands to symlink to /usr/local/bin/, you must specify the relative path example: [ 'bin/java', 'bin/javaws' ]
+- `has_binaries`: array of binary commands to symlink into `/usr/local/bin/`, you must specify the relative path.
+  - Example: `[ 'bin/java', 'bin/javaws' ]`
-- `append_env_path`: boolean, if true, append the ./bin directory of the extracted directory to the global PATH variable for all users
+- `append_env_path`: boolean, if true, append the `./bin` directory of the extracted directory to the global `PATH` variable for all users.

 # :dump

+Strips all directories from the archive and dumps the contained files into a specified path.

 NOTE: This currently only works for zip archives

 ## Relevant Attribute Parameters

-- `path`: path to dump files to
+- `path`: path to dump files to.
-- `mode`: file mode for app_home, is an integer
+- `mode`: file mode for `app_home`, as an integer.
+  - Example: `0775`
 - `creates`: if you are appending files to a given directory, ark needs a condition to test whether the file has already been extracted.
-You can specify with creates, a file whose existence indicates the ark has previously been extracted and does not need to be extracted again
+You can specify with creates, a file whose existence indicates the ark has previously been extracted and does not need to be extracted again.

 # :cherry_pick

+Extract a specified file from an archive and places in specified path.

 ## Relevant Attribute Parameters

-- `path`: directory to place file in
+- `path`: directory to place file in.
-- `creates`: specific file to cherry-pick
+- `creates`: specific file to cherry-pick.

 ark